nark/WiredServer/wired/libwired/README.md

 * zlib (compression)
 * sqlite3 (server backend)

+* GNU Autotools, if compiling from the Git repository.

 ### Getting started

+If compiling from the Git repository, first generate the configure script using the following command:

+`./bootstrap`

 To compile libwired, please refer to the configure help using the following command: